 There is always a charge for bread, so if you don’t want bread or don’t want to be charged for bread please let your waiter/waitress know as soon as you sit down because they bring it out automatically.

-The city is a very busy year-round destination, so if you a room in the Rome Historic Center make sure you do your homework and book well ahead!
+The city is a very busy year-round destination, so if you are looking for hotels in Rome City Centre make sure you do your homework and book well ahead!

 Are you also on Pinterest?